Shreyask808/Lap_Time_Simulation_and_Sensitivity_Analysis/Track_Models/README.md

 <br>
 $H(s,X,U) = J(s,X,U) + \lambda^T.f(s,X,U)$<br>
 <br>
-with $\lambda$ are the lagrange multiplers.
+with $\lambda$ are the lagrange multipliers.
 According to the Pontryagin's Minimum Principle, the optimal solution (X*, U*) for this track model NLP satisfy the following conditions: <br>
 <br>
 1. $\dot{X*} = \frac{\partial \mathcal{H}}{\partial \lambda}$
 2. $\dot{\lambda} = -\frac{\partial \mathcal{H}}{\partial X}$
 3. $\frac{\partial \mathcal{H}}{\partial U*} = 0$

 It is worth noting that Pontryagin's Minimum Principle provides the first-order necessary conditions for a continuous-time optimal control problem, which correspond to the KKT necessary conditions enforced by IPOPT in the discrete domain.
-When controls enter the Hamiltonian linearly, the optimal solution $U*$ has a possibility of exhibiting bang-bang controls or rapid oscilations between extreme control values.
+When controls enter the Hamiltonian linearly, the optimal solution $U*$ has a possibility of exhibiting bang-bang controls or rapid oscillations between extreme control values.
 To correct this, a cost function which is quadratic in control inputs is defined.
 This method is called **Regularization**. <br>
 <br>
 The cost function consists of three terms, a tracking error term $(l_e)$, curvature rate term $(l_c)$ and a width rate term $(l_w)$.
 They are defined as: <br>
 <br>